The Marches territories

 Being from Mitwold

-The Pride of the Marches is rich, but it's theme is politics.
+The Pride of the Marches is rich, but its theme is politics.
 The households, villages, towns, and monasteries of Mitwold are mostly locked in centuries long feuds.
 The citizens of one village view their neighbours in the next town as everything that is wrong with the Marches.
 They scheme and plot against each other, and to advance their own household.
 The stereotypical Mitwolder thinks their home is the best part of the Marches - and would rather deal with someone from another nation or even another country than someone from another part of Mitwold.

-This is a good territory to establish a group, and is an excellent choice for a yeoman's farm, alderman's business,or a monk or friar's congregation.
+This is a good territory to establish a group, and is an excellent choice for a yeoman's farm, alder's business,or a monk or friar's congregation.
 It's also a good choice for a military unit - local militias like the Hay irregulars and the yeomen soldiers associated with a household are both good examples of military units.
 Mitwold is also one of the best places in the Marches to have a fleet resource - the city of Meade and the town of Odd's End both have strong traditions of trading with foreign powers.

 Being from the Mournwold